 The hospital staff will likely give you a folder with people to contact for lactation advice and postpartum support.
 They might have something in there about your baby's birth certificate and how to apply for a social security number.
 Don't forget to take that folder home.

-Whelp, I hope my OCD blessed you and this list makes it so you don't have to think so hard.
+Whelp, I hope my Type A crazy side blessed you and this list makes it so you don't have to think so hard.
 Now get packing so you can eat some spicy food (you never know, it might help) and put your feet up. :)